 AUBURN UNIVERSITY, Ala. – Many traditions are associated with Valentine’s Day year after year.
 One of the most popular is providing roses for loved ones.
 It is often disappointing when the beauty of roses lasts only for a day, quickly beginning to wilt when petals begin to droop.
 Properly caring for roses can allow for their beauty to be enjoyed for much longer than just February 14.

 The first step to ensure the beauty of roses lasts is proper selection.
 There are certain things to look for in these flowers that indicate they are of the best quality.
 These include:

 - Straight stems

-- Ability to support the bloom without wire
+- Support of the bloom without assistance of a wire

-Once water is in the vase, submerge the bottom three inches of the rose stems.
-After soaking, cut off one to two inches off of the bottom of the stems with shears or a sharp knife.
+Submerge the bottom three inches of rose stems in water when in a vase.
+Once they have soaked, cutting off one to two inches of the bottom stems with a shear or sharp knife should be done.
 This combination of warm water and floral food should last for several days.
-Roses require lots of water, however, so replace this combination as needed.
-According to Lee, this can be as often as every two to three days.
+The combination should be replaced as needed, as roses require lots of water.
+This can occur as often as every two to three days.